charmed-kubernetes/pytest-operator/docs/reference.md

 * legacy: (DEFAULT) dumps after a failed test if '--keep-models' is False
 * never: never dumps

+### `--crash-dump-args`

+Sets extra crashdump arguments if running crashdump
+* default arguments are not revokable
+* arguments will appear after the default arguments
+* arguments are shlex delimited

 ### `--crash-dump-output`

 Path to the directory where the `juju-crashdump` output will be stored.
 The default is